 - Balanoposthitis happens when there is inflammation of both foreskin and penis head

-There are a number of factors which will increase the risk of balanoposthitis.
-People who are suffering from balanoposthitis, you will have more than one cause.
+There are a number of factors that will increase the risk of balanoposthitis.
+People who are suffering from balanoposthitis can have more than one cause leading to the condition.

 Infections are also among the common causes of balanoposthitis.
-Infections which cause balanoposthitis will include:
+Infections which cause balanoposthitis include the following:

 - Penile yeast infections